Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Discussion

 \subsection{Institutional Metaphors for Large-Scale Distributed AI}

-With the increasing use of block-chain technology, of smart contracts, of the Internet of Things and, more in general, of distributed, computational, possibly autonomous, systems, it is relevant to apply the previous conceptualizations to assess how much of the institutional mechanisms identified in the legal domain have a correspondence in computational social systems.
+With the increasing use of distributed, computational, possibly autonomous, systems, of technologies based on distributed ledgers and smart contracts, of the Internet of Things, etc., it is relevant to apply the previous conceptualizations to assess \Gio{to what extent} the institutional mechanisms identified in the legal domain have a correspondence in computational social systems.

-Despite the name, ``smart contracts'' do not embody any problem-solving method, nor are specified by assigning normative positions to parties as in usual contracts.
+Despite the name, ``smart contracts'' (see e.g. \citep{DeFilippi2020}) do not embody any problem-solving method, nor are specified by assigning normative positions to parties as in usual contracts.
 Their main innovation, as with the block-chain, is the \emph{distributed ledger,} used both for ``contract'' publication and for registration of the related transactions, removing the requirement of a explicit maintainer (e.g.~a bank, a public administration, a notary, etc.).
 They are creating the basis for a potential infrastructural centralization of registration power.
 Unfortunately, by collapsing normative functions to the implementation layer, these artifacts are fundamentally opaque to users.
 Second, they do not enable architecturally the negative feedback of interpretative power on directive power for novel or exceptional contexts not taken into account at design time.
 This heavily undermines the reasonableness of the solution for institutional operationalizations.
 In spirit, they do not differ from \emph{paperclip maximizers} \citep{Bostrom2003}.